ludvigraa/Fake-News-Project/README.md

 ```

 ### Part 1 — Preprocessing
-Run all cells in `FakeNews_Part1_2.ipynb` up to and including the Task 4 split section.
+Run all cells in `FakeNews_Part1.ipynb`.
 This requires `995,000_rows.csv` in the root directory.

 ### Part 2 — Logistic Regression
-Continue in `FakeNews_Part1_2.ipynb` from the Part 2 section (cells 46 onwards).
+Continue in `FakeNews_Part2.ipynb`.
 Skip the GridSearchCV cell — best parameters are already hardcoded in the fit and save cell.

 ### Part 3 — Linear SVM
 Run all cells in `FakeNews_Part3.ipynb` in order.
 Hyperparameter tuning (Section 3) tests 16 combinations and may take 20–40 minutes.